karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/instructions_for_aws.md

+# Molecular Dynamics Simulation on Amazon AWS EC2

+This guide provides instructions for setting up and running molecular dynamics simulations on Amazon Elastic Compute Cloud (EC2).

+## Prerequisites

+Before you begin, make sure you have the following:

+- An Amazon Web Services (AWS) account
+- Access to Amazon EC2
+- Basic knowledge of BASH commands and molecular dynamics simulations

+## Setup
+1. **Launch an EC2 Instance:**
+   - Sign in to the AWS Management Console.
+   - Navigate to the EC2 dashboard.
-1. Choose Ubuntu for the EC2 instance platform.
-(Do not forget to secure the private key file)
+   - Choose Ubuntu for the EC2 instance platform. **(Do not forget to secure the private key file)**

 2. To upgrade the packages on your system, you can use the apt package manager:
 ```